 We aim to operate safe workplaces that are injury-free, and to enhance the well-being of employees, contractors and communities.
-We maintain a safe workplace based on mutual respect, fairness and integrity, and are guided by our Health & Safety Policy and Occupational Hygiene Policy.
+We maintain a safe workplace based on mutual respect, fairness and integrity, and are guided by our Health & Safety Policy.

 To put safety at the forefront, we must identify and manage health and safety hazards in our workplace.
 In order to help realize this goal, Glencore launched SafeWork to provide a common global foundation to build our culture of safety worldwide.
 At Sudbury INO, SafeWork has been adapted as SafeNickel, which supports our individual safety programs and protocols.